drtheuns/apitizer/README.md

 - [X] Add support for pagination.
 Custom paginators?
 Behaviour?
 Protocol?
 - [ ] Maybe implement some defaults for popular pagination libraries?
 Scivener?
 - [X] Add maxdepth for includes.
-- [ ] Allow Repo to be configured once (bit of a pain to do it for every module.)
+- [X] Allow Repo to be configured once (bit of a pain to do it for every module.)
       Three levels of repo definition, in order of priority: argument > module > config
 - [X] Allow select_key, sort_key and filter_key to be defined in the config.
 - [ ] Filters on preload
 - [ ] Add {asc,desc}_nulls_{first,last} to the parser & builder.
-- [ ] Add hook to transform a response once more with the original struct/resource.
+- [ ] Respect the `sortable` field on an attribute.
+- [ ] Raise compile warning (not error) when transform function is defined for undefined attribute/assoc.